About our staff

 I have edited a pair of major reference books targeted at a general audience of people interested in history, particularly school pupils.
-The latest editions of The Oxford Companion to British History and A Dictionary of British History were published by Oxford University Press in 2015, and are the leading books of their type.
+The latest editions of The Oxford Companion to British History and A Dictionary of British History were published by Oxford University Press in 2015.
+They are the standard global works of their type.
 Ranging across millennia of British history and containing thousands of entries written by dozens of eminent scholars, these immensely popular volumes provide an accessible and engaging guide to our island story.
-OUP invited me to take over the stewardship of these titles following the death of the eminent historian of eighteenth century British politics, Professor John Cannon, founding editor of the volumes.
+OUP invited me to take over the stewardship of these titles following the death of the distinguished historian of eighteenth century British politics, Professor John Cannon, founding editor of the volumes.
 These books have helped to bring history to life for many thousands of people, and it is a privilege to be associated with them.

-I co-edited (with Gordon Pentland at Edinburgh and David Brown at Southampton) The Oxford Handbook of Modern British Political History, 1800-2000, published in April 2019 by OUP.
+I co-edited (with Gordon Pentland at Edinburgh and David Brown at Southampton) The Oxford Handbook of Modern British Political History, 1800-2000, published in 2018 by OUP.
 This large volume of some 300,000 words assembled a cast of more than thirty leading scholars to provide a panoramic view of the discipline and identity new agendas for historical research.
 The London Review of Books kindly wrote that my own essay in the volume 'fizzes with ideas'.

 My first book, Attlee’s War: World War II and the Making of a Labour Leader, was published by I.B.
 Tauris in 2011.
 Attlee is an iconic figure, but remains as poorly understood by historians as he was by contemporaries.
 He also underwent a comprehensive charisma bypass.
 A study in Attlee’s methods of leadership during his time as deputy prime minister under Winston Churchill in the coalition government of the Second World War, the book sought to develop a much firmer understanding of this transformative figure than had prevailed hitherto.
 It revealed Attlee as a powerful actor in Whitehall and a cunning operator in party politics who played a key role in the success (and survival) of the Churchill coalition.
-Attlee’s War was named one of the best books on politics published during 2011 in Total Politics magazine.
+Attlee’s War was named one of the best books published during 2011 in Total Politics magazine.
 It also appeared on the Christmas reading list for ministers drawn up by the Foreign and Commonwealth Office.

 My work ranges across a variety of other topics as well.
-I’ve published a number of articles and essays on Second World War politics, contemporary strategic issues, the writing of political history, and the history of the Labour party.
+I’ve published a number of articles and essays on Second World War politics, contemporary strategic issues, the writing of political history, and the history of the Labour and Conservative parties.
 And I have a longstanding interest in the work of the brilliant, and controversial, Cambridge historian Maurice Cowling.